Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

 Nikola Jokic Insights vs. the Heat

-- This season, Nikola Jokic has made 9.4 shots per game, which accounts for 18.1% of his team's total makes.

-- He's connected on 0.8 threes per game, or 5.9% of his team's makes from beyond the arc this season.

-- Jokic's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.
+- Jokic's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- Allowing 109.8 points per game, the Heat are the second-ranked squad in the league defensively.
+- The Heat are the second-best defensive squad in the NBA, conceding 109.8 points per contest.

-- On the boards, the Heat have given up 41.9 rebounds per game, which puts them sixth in the league.
+- The Heat concede 41.9 rebounds per contest, ranking sixth in the league.

-- The Heat are the 14th-ranked team in the league, conceding 25.6 assists per game.
+- The Heat are the 14th-ranked team in the NBA, giving up 25.6 assists per game.

-- Conceding 13.1 made 3-pointers per game, the Heat are the 28th-ranked team in the NBA.
+- In terms of 3-pointers, the Heat are 28th in the league, giving up 13.1 makes per game.

 Nikola Jokic vs. the Heat